 It’s also worth remembering that there’s no better time than now to improve your skills and get inspired by new perspectives.
-Of course we have many excellent how to draw and brilliant art tutorials on this very site, but if you’re looking for ‘show’ rather than ‘tell’, then YouTube videos by artists are a great way to reboot your mojo.
+Of course we have many excellent how to draw tutorials in our guide, but if you’re looking for ‘show’ rather than ‘tell’, then YouTube videos by artists are a great way to reboot your mojo.

 With so much varying quality on YouTube, though, it can be difficult to know where to start.
 To help you out, we’ve selected the 12 best YouTube art channels to inspire you and improve your skills.

 Founded in 2012, Proko, the YouTube art channel of fine art painter Stan Prokopenko, is on a mission to teach you the basics of drawing and anatomy.
 A teacher at the Watts Atelier of the Arts, California, Prokopenko clearly knows his subject inside out, and his short videos are detailed, comprehensive and full of useful tips and information.

 While some ‘instructional’ art videos on the web are more about showcasing the artist’s own technique, Proko’s lessons are practically focused and often include tasks for the viewer to complete in their own time, making it all seem very lesson-like.
 That said, they’re also a lot of fun, with the artist’s lively and loud sense of humour shining through throughout.